 Aside from a minimal amount of standard metadata, video is an opaque medium — an informational 'black box' where the data lacks schema, context, or structure.

 It may not always be so — already, mobile-oriented cameras such as Apple's TrueDepth and Samsung's DepthVision can capture depth information and stream it directly into computer vision applications, for the development of augmented reality frameworks, environmental research, and many other possible uses.
-For example, in the past few years we’ve seen a steadily growing adoption of computer vision in retail.
+For example, in the past few years we’ve seen a steadily growing adoption of computer vision applications for retail.

 Later generations of the most advanced mobile capture devices may also feature live semantic segmentation, with complex descriptions added directly to the footage metadata via post-processing image-to-text interpretation, running on a new wave of mobile neural network chips.
 Standard video footage of the near future may even feature granular and updating geolocation data and the ability to recognize dangerous or violent situations, and trigger appropriate local actions on the device.

 However, besides privacy concerns that may impede the development of AI-enabled video capture systems, upgrading to them would remain prohibitively expensive in the long term.
 Therefore, the efforts of academic and corporate computer vision researchers over the last 5-6 years have centered on extracting meaningful data from 'dumb' video, with an emphasis on optimized and lightweight frameworks for automated data collection and object detection in video footage.

 This process has been accelerated by the increasing availability of market-leading free and open-source software (FOSS), resulting in a slew of popular and effective platform-agnostic modules, libraries and repositories.
 Many of these FOSS solutions are also implemented by major SaaS/MLaaS providers, whose offerings can either be integrated into your project in the long term or used at the ideation stage for rapid prototyping.